dnp3/opendnp3-guide/docs/api/masters.md

 ### ISOEHandler

-Note the 2nd parameter in the call to _AddMaster(...)_.
+Note the 2nd parameter in the call to `AddMaster(...)`.
 This is the user-defined interface used to receive measurement data that the master has received from the outstation.
-SOE stands for _Sequence of Events_.
+SOE stands for "Sequence of Events".
 SOE is a common term in SCADA circles that is synonymous with "the order in which things happened".

 ```c++